 For customers, advantages of new delivery services include promptness, convenience, and selection.
 The choice of numerous cuisines is especially appealing for those who are sick and tired of pizza and sushi.

 For delivery services, working with larger, established restaurants (from Masa to Chick-fil-A) offers an opportunity to achieve a higher average order size than aggregators can.
 It also offers a chance to control the whole customer experience.
-For example, you might integrate some sort of curation process to allow only the best restaurants to be featured on your platform.
+For example, you might provide integration of some sort of curation process to allow only the best restaurants to be featured on your platform.
 As for the rest of your platform’s appeal, you can delight your customers with the fastest and most convenient delivery ever.